Clues on the presence and segregation of very massive stars in the Sunburst Lyman-continuum cluster at z=2.37: Introduction

-Alongside with the observations, different models are trying to predict and trace the evolution, through different ages and masses, of the various spectroscopic features characteristic to VMS \citep[e.g.,][]{Koehler2015, Graefener2021}.
-For example, \citet{martins2022} have generated new evolutionary models and synthetic spectra of stars with initial masses in the range 150 -- 400 $\msun$, taking into account the existence of stellar winds stronger than typical OB-type stars produce.
-The resulting models predict specific features in the UV and optical part of the spectra, which are characteristic signatures of VMS.
-The most robust ultraviolet spectral features associated to VMS are \nivblue, broad \heii\ emission, and the \niv\ P-Cygni profile \citep{martins2022}.
-Such lines are expected to have equivalent widths spanning the interval $0.1-7$~\AA\ rest-frame.
-High signal-to-noise spectra with well detected continuum are therefore required to identify them, as shown, e.g., by \citet{Crowther2016} in the R136 stellar cluster in the local Universe.
-At cosmological distance strong gravitational lensing is necessary to detect these faint spectral features, allowing us to further gain in spatial resolution at tens of parsec scale and depth \citep[see also,][]{vanz16_id11, johnson17, rigby17, rigby18_I, rigby18_II, vanz_paving, vanz_mdlf, UrosM22, vanz_glass_protoGC_2022}.
+Alongside with the observations, different models are trying to predict and trace the evolution of the various spectroscopic features characteristic of VMS through different ages and masses \citep[e.g.,][]{Koehler2015, Graefener2021}.
+For example, \citet{martins2022} have generated new evolutionary models and synthetic spectra of stars with initial masses in the range 150 -- 400 $\msun$, taking the specific winds of VMS into account that are stronger from a simple extrapolation of OB-type winds at high luminosity.
+The resulting models predict specific features in the UV and optical part of the spectra that are characteristic signatures of VMS.
+The most robust ultraviolet spectral features associated with VMS are \nivblue, broad \heii\ \citep[and narrow; see][]{Grafener2015} emission, and the \niv\ P-Cygni profile \citep{martins2022}.
+Equivalent widths of these lines are expected to span the interval of $0.1-7$~\AA\ in the rest frame.
+Spectra with a high signal-to-noise ratio (S/N) with well-detected continuum are therefore required to identify them, as was shown by \citet{Crowther2016} in the R136 stellar cluster in the local Universe, for example.
+At cosmological distance, strong gravitational lensing is necessary to detect these faint spectral features, which allows us to further gain in spatial resolution at a scale of tens of parsec and depth \citep[see also][]{vanz16_id11, johnson17, rigby17, rigby18_I, rigby18_II, vanz_paving, vanz_mdlf, UrosM22, vanz_glass_protoGC_2022}.